-- a.
-Note: This is scored as either Effective or Not Effective, dependent upon the school psychologist/school psychology intern having met the described requirements or not.
+- 1. Note: This is scored as either Effective or Not Effective, dependent upon the school psychologist/school psychology intern having met the described requirements or not.
 Effective is marked if there are no written administrative records showing that the school psychologist/school psychology intern is out of compliance with laws, rules, policies, and directive within the past calendar year.
-Not Effective is marked if the administrator presents a record of the school psychologist/school psychology intern out of compliance with laws, rules, and directives within the past calendar year. - b.
+Not Effective is marked if the administrator presents a record of the school psychologist/school psychology intern out of compliance with laws, rules, policies, and directives within the past calendar year. - 2.
 Justification: Domain 10: Legal, Ethical, and Professional Practice

-Rubric Not Effective Minimally Effective Effective Highly Effective

-The school psychologist has not met N/A The school psychologist has N/A this requirement met this requirement
+Rubric Not Effective Minimally Effective Highly Effective Effective The school psychologist has not met this requirement N/A The school psychologist has met this requirement N/A https://jes.jordandistrict.org/specialized-subgroups/psychologists/